Skip to content

 }

 The header value is always sha256= + lowercase hex digest.
-No surrounding whitespace, no Base64 alternative — pick one format and stick to it.
+No surrounding whitespace, no Base64 alternative — one format, stick to it.

 Subscriber-side verification (.NET)